Jet fragmentation function and groomed substructure of bottom quark jets in proton-proton collisions at 5.02 TeV: The CMS detector and event reconstruction

 The particle-flow algorithm~\cite{CMS-PRF-14-001} aims to reconstruct and identify each individual particle in an event, with an optimized combination of information from the various elements of the CMS detector.
 The energy of photons is obtained from the ECAL measurement.
 The energy of electrons is determined from a combination of the electron momentum at the primary interaction vertex as determined by the tracker, the energy of the corresponding ECAL cluster, and the energy sum of all bremsstrahlung photons spatially compatible with originating from the electron track.
 The energy of muons is obtained from the curvature of the corresponding track.
 The energy of charged hadrons is determined from a combination of their momentum measured in the tracker and the matching ECAL and HCAL energy deposits, corrected for the response function of the calorimeters to hadronic showers.
 Finally, the energy of neutral hadrons, not associated with tracks, is obtained from the corrected ECAL and HCAL energies.

-For each event, hadronic jets are clustered from these reconstructed particles using the anti-\kt algorithm~\cite{Cacciari:2008gp} with ${R = 0.4}$, as implemented in \textsc{FastJet}~\cite{Cacciari:2011ma}.
+For each event, jets are clustered from all reconstructed particles in the event using the anti-\kt algorithm~\cite{Cacciari:2008gp} with ${R = 0.4}$, as implemented in \textsc{FastJet}~\cite{Cacciari:2011ma}.
 Jet momentum is determined as the vectorial sum of all particle momenta in the jet, and based on simulation, is found to be, on average, within 5 to 10\% of the true momentum over the whole \pt spectrum and detector acceptance.
 Additional $\Pp\Pp$ interactions within the same or nearby bunch crossings (pileup) can contribute additional tracks and calorimetric energy depositions, increasing the apparent jet momentum.
 To mitigate this effect, tracks identified to be originating from pileup vertices are discarded and an offset correction is applied to correct for remaining contributions~\cite{CMS:2020ebo}.
 Jet energy corrections are derived from simulation studies so that the average measured energy of jets becomes identical to that of particle-level jets.
 In situ measurements of the momentum balance in dijet, photon$+$jet, $\PZ+$jet, and multijet events are used to determine any residual differences between the jet energy scale in data and in simulation, and appropriate corrections are made~\cite{CMS:2016lmd}.
 The jet energy corrections used for this analysis were derived from a high-luminosity pp data sample at ${\sqrt{s}=13\TeV}$ collected also in 2017.
-We verify in the simulated samples used for this analysis that the corrected jet \pt agrees with the generated one in the kinematic range under study.
+We verify in the simulated samples used for this analysis that, in the kinematic range under study, the corrected jet \pt agrees within 0.2\% with the generated one.
 Additional selection criteria are applied to each jet to remove jets potentially dominated by instrumental effects or reconstruction failures~\cite{CMS:2020ebo}.
 The jet energy resolution amounts typically to 10\% at 100\GeV~\cite{CMS:2016lmd}.